bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

       prefix: 16                                        # Network prefix
       netmask: 255.255.0.0                              # Network netmask, must comply with prefix
       broadcast: 10.10.255.255                          # Broadcast, deduced from subnet and prefix/netmask
-      dhcp_unknown_range: 10.10.254.1 10.10.254.254     # This is the range of ip where unknown nodes (i.e. not in the inventory) will be placed if asking for an ip
+      dhcp_unknown_range: 10.10.254.1 10.10.254.254     # Optional, this is the range of ip where unknown nodes (i.e. not in the inventory) will be placed if asking for an ip
       gateway: 10.10.0.1                                # Optional, define a gateway
       is_in_dhcp: true                                  # If you want this network to be in the dhcp (only apply to management networks)
       is_in_dns: true                                   # If you want this network to be in the dns